favourch/Notes-blog/docs/USMLE/MSK/Osteoporosis.md

 ### PTH and [[../Renal/Parathyroid hormone-related protein|PTH-related protein]] analogues
 - Teriparatide, Abaloparatide
 - Recombinant human parathyroid hormone that increases osteoblastic activity → increased bone growth
-	- <span style="background:rgba(240, 200, 0, 0.2)">Pulsatile PTH secretion has an anabolic effect on bone metabolism, stimulating osteoblast proliferation, decreasing osteoblast apoptosis, and inducing increased formation of new bone.</span>  Recombinant PTH analogues (eg, teriparatide) are used to treat severe osteoporosis; these analogues promote bone remodeling by inducing increased resorption of old bone while stimulating a corresponding increase in new bone production, resulting in a net increase in total bone mass (ie, positive bone balance).
+	- <span style="background:rgba(240, 200, 0, 0.2)">Pulsatile PTH secretion has an anabolic effect on bone metabolism, stimulating osteoblast proliferation, decreasing osteoblast apoptosis, and inducing increased formation of new bone.</span>  Recombinant PTH analogues (eg, teriparatide) are used to treat severe osteoporosis; these analogues promote [[./Bone remodeling|bone remodeling]] by inducing increased resorption of old bone while stimulating a corresponding increase in new bone production, resulting in a net increase in total bone mass (ie, positive bone balance).

 ---